/ckfinder/userfiles/files/NURSERY/Autumn%20progression%20map%202025.docx

 Remember and sing entire songs.

 Play instruments with increasing control to express their feelings and ideas.
-Create their own bears, tunes and melodies.

 Assume a role in home corner.